Unboxed-Software/solana-course/content/vrf.md

 }
 ```

-We make use of the `[RequestRandomness](https://github.com/switchboard-xyz/solana-sdk/blob/fbef37e4a78cbd8b8b6346fcb96af1e20204b861/rust/switchboard-solana/src/oracle_program/instructions/vrf_request_randomness.rs#L8)` struct from the Switchboard Rust Crate that was imported in the first step of this demo.
-We can use this to easily put together the account structure needed to invoke the Switchboard VRF request instruction.
-Then, we use the necessary public keys to construct the seeds needed for the program to sign on behalf of the `vrf_state` account.
-The `vrf_state` account must be the authority of the given `vrf` account, that allows for the program to sign in this request.
-Finally, we use the `invoke_signed` method of the `vrf_request_randomness` object to send the instruction to the Switchboard program.

 ### Consume Randomness

 Now that we have built the logic to request a VRF from Switchboard, we must build the callback instruction the Switchboard program will call once the VRF has been verified.
 Create a new file called `consume_randomness.rs` in the `/instructions` directory.

+This function will use the randomness to determine what dice have been rolled.
+If doubles are rolled, set the `out_of_jail` field on `vrf_state` to true.

+First, let's create the `ConsumeRandomness` context.
+Fortunately, it only takes three accounts.

+- `escrow_account` - state account for user’s escrowed funds.
+- `vrf_state` - state account to hold information about dice roll.
+- `vrf` - account with the random number that was just calculated by the Switchboard network.

 ```rust
 // insde consume_randomness.rs